Skip to main content

 Cornell University

-Facilities Inventory: Definition of Building and Room
+Facilities Inventory: Building and Room Definition

 Back to the Facilities Inventory Documentation